Sweet Digs Australia: Jess Nguyen’s Armadale Home Is An Entertainer’s Dream

 Famous for her lavish tablescapes, we knew Nguyen would have her fair share of tableware, but her 250-strong collection of napkins is truly a sight to behold.
 One organisation hack she recommends?
 Use bookends (hers are from Officeworks) to separate folded linens or clothes.

-Watch the video above for the full tour of Nguyen's welcoming home, and then shop our picks to get the look below.
+Watch the video above for the full tour of Nguyen's welcoming home.